ietf-tools/datatracker/docker/README.md

 * `rm ietf/settings_local.py`   # The startup script will put a new one, appropriate to the current release, in place
 * Execute the `Clean all` sequence above.

-If the dev environment fails to start, even after running the `Clean all` sequence above, you can fully purge all docker cache, containers, images and volumes by running:
+If the dev environment fails to start, even after running the `Clean all` sequence above, you can fully purge all docker cache, containers, images and volumes by running the command below.

+> [!CAUTION]
+> Note that this will delete everything docker-related, including non-datatracker docker resources you might have.

 ```sh
 docker system prune -a --volumes
 ```
-Note that this will delete everything docker-related, including non-datatracker docker resources you might have.

 ### Accessing PostgreSQL Port